rasela/portfolio-v2/src/content/jobs/Auxenta/index.md

 url: 'https://www.auxenta.com/'
 ---

-- Held the responsibility for architectural design and development of the system
+- Held responsibility for architectural design and development of in-house and client projects
-- Designed deployment strategies for `Java, NodeJS backends` and `React, Angular frontends`
+- Designed deployment strategies for `Java, NodeJS` backends and `React, Angular` frontends
-- Responsible for task management, issue management and delivery management of the projects
+- Responsible for task, issue and delivery management of projects
-- Managed risks, assumptions, issues and technical dependencies
+- Managed risk, assumptions, issues and technical dependencies
-- Developed and maintained code for in-house and client projects primarily using Java, Spring, Hibernate